 Vegeta: Did you do anything to me while I was unconscious?

 Zarbon: What?
 No!
 God, No!

 Vegeta: Oh thank God, I j - Wait, what do you mean by that?
 Am I not good enough for you?

 Zarbon: Alright, Vegeta, I'm going to be totally honest with you.
 This is sounding really gay.

 - Zarbon, numerous times.
 It doesn't help that he's extremely camp.
 After Freeza finds out about Zarbon's having a girlfriend, this exchange happens

 - Mistaken for Murderer: When Goku takes Burter out, Jeice assumes that Burter is dead and is horrified, then goes off to get Ginyu for an attempt at revenge.
-In truth, Goku intentionally held back in order to avoid killing his overmatched opponents, but Vegeta was more than happy to make up for that...
+In truth, Goku is intentionally holding back in order to avoid killing his overmatched opponents, but Vegeta is more than happy to make up for that...

 - Mixed Metaphor: In Episode 28, Goku is just full of these.Goku: Hey, I'm just like any other guy.
 I pay my taxes one leg at a time.